Imotska krajina is a historical name for an area situated in the hinterland of the Biokovo massif.

-The lakes of Imotski are two karst lakes situated in the immediate vicinity of the town center.
+The lakes of Imotski are two karst lakes situated near the town center.
 The Blue Lake is a sinkhole, about 150 m deep in its southern part and about 290 m deep in its northern part Red Lake named after its formidable red-colored cliffs, is situated about 1,5 km west of the town center.

 We will start our exploration in Omiš and visit these phenomena of nature.